th0r0nd0r/coding-practice/notes/data_structures/graphs.md

 - **Degree** of a vertex Vn: number of edges connected to Vn
 - **Isomorphic:** graphs with identical vertices and edges (can be drawn differently)
 - **Parallel Edges:** multiple edges connecting the same two vertices
-- **Simple Path:** a path that uses edges at most once
-- **Euler Path:** a path in a multigraph (includes regular graphs) that includes all edges exactly once
-- **Euler Circuit:** an euler path whose start and end vertices are the same
-- **Hamiltonian Path** visits every vertex exactly once
-- **Hamiltonian Circuit:** Hamiltonian path that starts/ends on the same vertex

 ### Representations